-However, if you are involved in an accident with an uninsured driver, it often adds stress and frustration.
-While car insurance is required in Wisconsin, not everyone follows the law.
+Car accidents can be immensely stressful.
+However, an accident with an uninsured driver often adds to the stress and frustration.
+Wisconsin state requires car insurance, but not everyone follows the law.
 In fact, about 14.3% of all drivers in the state did not have car insurance in 2015.
-If you are involved in an accident with an uninsured driver, you still have options.
+You still have options if an uninsured driver is involved in an accident with you.
 Understanding how to properly navigate the process and pursue a claim is important.

 After an accident, even if the other driver is uninsured, exchange contact information, take photos, and call the police.
-Sometimes you do not have the opportunity to speak with the other driver or cannot even identify them.
-If this occurs, still collect any information that is available about the vehicle involved and contact the police right away.
-Taking these steps are crucial, and often necessary, to pursue a claim.
+Sometimes you cannot speak with the other driver or identify them.
+If this occurs, still collect any information available about the vehicle involved and contact the police right away.
+Taking these steps is crucial, and often necessary, to pursue a claim.

-If you are involved in an accident with an uninsured driver, you will likely need to use your own insurance company to cover damages, like:
+If an uninsured driver is involved in an accident with you, you will need to use your own insurance company to cover damages such as:

 - Property damage